 Winter is the best time for pruning kiwi vine side branches along the wires.
-Cut them back to a point where the stems are about 1/4 inch in diameter.
-If the vine didn’t form good side branches at the top, cut the main trunk back by about two feet and try again next year.
+Cut them back to a point where the stems are about 1/4-inch in diameter.
+If the vine didn’t form good side branches at the top, cut the main trunk back by about 2 feet and try again next year.

 How Do You Trim a Kiwi Plant After the First Year?

 After the first year, focus on building strong lateral growth along the wires.
 Lead the branches near the top of the vine to the wires and fasten them in place every 18 to 24 inches.
 Cut the vine to keep it from extending beyond the wires.
 Remove shoots that are twisting around other shoots or taking off in the wrong direction.